roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

    The global and local frames of reference.

-The global coordinate system already has an origin defined.
+The :index:`global coordinate system` already has an origin defined.
 However, we can choose the local frame origin.
 Our choice to simplify the mathematics by using the center of rotation of the vehicle.
 Thus when the robot rotates, the origin of the local coordinate system remains